ainc/ainc-2018/_notes/weekofcode.md

 #### Computer Setup

 Each student will need to provide his/her own laptop for the course.
-Either Microsoft Windows-based PC's, Apple MacOS computers will work or Chromebooks will **not** work for this course.
+Each device needs to have a Chrome Browser (Windows, MacOS, Linux, ChromeOS work).
+Chromebooks work, iPads/Tablets **will not** work.
 We recommend a laptop made within the past 3-4 years.
 Computers should be free from viruses/malware.
 We have a limited number of [rental laptops available for $25/day](https://squareup.com/market/awesome-inc/laptop-rental).

 To be ready for Day 1 of camp, students should complete the following laptop setup steps: